grayfall/pymmds/README.md

 DMs in case you don't want to tweak `pandas.read_csv` yourself.

 All functions and methods are well-documented.
-You can either use Python's `help`, iPython's `?` or whatever docstring tools your IDE provide to view the docs from within your development environment or read the
+You can either use Python's `help`, iPython's `?` or whatever docstring tools your IDE provides to view the docs from within your development environment or read the
 [Wiki page](https://github.com/grayfall/pymmds/wiki).